IMAMBAKS/pyrelatics/source/intro.rst

 PyRelatics is an API for Relatics DB connection.
 This python module lets you do CRUD operations (Create, Read, Update and Delete) with Relatics.

-In order for this module to work, the following modules is are **required**:
+In order for this module to work, the following modules are **required**:

     * `suds <https://fedorahosted.org/suds/>`_
     * `beautifulsoup4 <https://pypi.python.org/pypi/beautifulsoup4/>`_